jhegemann/Muonbase/README.md

 ```
 make clean && make
 ```
-The compiler is configured to give all warnings via `-Wall` and to be `-pedantic`; optimization level `-O3`is applied.
+The compiler is configured to give all warnings via `-Wall` and to be `-pedantic`; optimization level `-Ofast`is applied.

 # Usage
 Two binaries are produced by the makefile, which are (i) muonbase-server.app, and (ii) muonbase-client.app.
 Binary (i) runs the